uzborg950/SARAS-ESAD-Baseline/README.md

 - Batch size is set to `16`, the learning rate of `0.01`.
 - Weights for initial layers are frozen see `freezeupto` flag in `train.py`
 - max number of iterations is set to 6000
-- SGD is used for optimisation
+- SGD is used for the optimisation
 - initial learning rate is set to `0.01`
 - learning rate is dropped by the factor of 10 after 4500 iterations
 - Different training setting might result in better/same/worse performance